ebrimasamba/react-native-sms-retriever/README.md

 ## Requirements

-- React Native 0.68+ (New Architecture with TurboModules)
+- React Native 0.60+ (supports both new architecture with TurboModules and old architecture with Bridge)
 - Android API level 19+ (Android 4.4+)
 - Google Play Services (for SMS Retriever API)
 - Expo SDK 48+ (for Expo compatibility)